Pillar Pages: How to Create One (Step-by-Step Guide)

 Key Takeaways

-What is a Pillar Page?
+What Is a Pillar Page?

+I view a pillar page as the central hub of information on a website — like a main category in a well-organized library.
 From this central hub, I link to more specific articles.
 Think of it as an extensive FAQ.
 Each article explores a related subtopic and gives my audience options to dive deeper.

 A content cluster is a group of pages and posts focused on a particular topic.
 It has one page where the main topic is explained, also known as a pillar page, and loads of other pages on more specific parts of that topic.

-Source: Yoast BV
+Yoast BV

 Pillar Page and Topic Clusters

-How Pillar Pages Benefit SEO
+How Do Pillar Pages Benefit SEO?

-Pillar pages centralize related information, simplifying visitors' navigation.
-A good user experience signals to search engines that your website is valuable, potentially leading to higher rankings.
+• Improves User Experience: Pillar pages centralize related information, simplifying navigation.
+Good UX signals to search engines that your website is valuable, contributing to higher rankings.

-Pillar pages cover a broad topic, allowing you to target various relevant keywords and phrases.
-This increases your chances of showing up in search results for different search queries related to your core topic.
+• Targets a Wider Range of Keywords: By covering a broad topic, you target various relevant keywords and phrases — increasing your chances of appearing in search results across different related queries.

 Pillar pages are focused on broader subject areas and tend to target general industry keywords with higher search volume.

-The new InLinks Topic Planner is my content blueprint, allowing me to instantly identify topic gaps and build complete, authoritative content clusters.
+The InLinks Topic Planner is my content blueprint, allowing me to instantly identify topic gaps and build complete, authoritative content clusters.

 Step 1: Define the Pillar and Curate Clusters